 What is the Whole Life Insurance Cash Value?

-Think of a cash value basically as a savings component in your Whole Life Insurance Policy.
+Think of a cash value basically as a savings component in your Whole Life Insurance.
 Now, as you go on paying premiums, some of that money is placed in a savings account, which is growing tax-deferred over time.
 That is what is considered the cash value.
 The more premiums you pay, the higher your cash value will be.

-Now, here is where it gets exciting: Unlike your standard savings account, the cash value within a Whole Life Insurance Policy isn’t just sitting around doing nothing.
+Now, here is where it gets exciting: Unlike your standard savings account, the cash value within a Whole Life Insurance Plan isn’t just sitting around doing nothing.
 It grows at a minimum guaranteed interest rate set by your insurance provider.
 Over time, this can become quite an asset from which you can borrow.

 The Reality of Taking a Loan from Your Whole Life Insurance Policy